nanochess/ecsbasic/README.md

 The resulting value of this benchmark is meaningless, because the calculations exceed completely the floating-point precision.

-My current roadmap:

-* Research how to save/load programs via the cassette interface, or alternatively use the JLP Flash memory capability.

 There are 26 variables (A-Z), 26 string variables (A$-Z$), and 26 arrays (A-Z) requiring DIM first to declare them.

 The floating-point support is 32 bits (25-bit mantissa, 7-bit exponent, and sign bit).
 Number input and output support scientific notation.